Associated Money (only applicable to RPg students admitted in or before the 2021/22 cohort)

 8. organisation of research activities promoting the productivity and publication of the research outputs of parent department.

-10. These students can reimburse the expenses supported by Associated Money according to FO’s Claim Procedures.
+11. Students can reimburse the approved expenses supported by Associated Money according to FO’s Claim Procedures.
+All reimbursement should be made within 3 months of the purchase/activities.